plankanban/planka/README.md

 ## Deploy

+**Please note that Planka is NOT released yet, API and database structure may be changed!**

 ### Docker Compose

 [![](https://d207aa93qlcgug.cloudfront.net/1.95.5.qa/img/nav/docker-logo-loggedout.png)](https://hub.docker.com/r/meltyshev/planka)

 - Make sure you have [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) installed and operational.
-- Create `docker-compose.yml` based on [the example](./docker-compose.yml).
+- Create `docker-compose.yml` based on [the example](https://raw.githubusercontent.com/meltyshev/planka/master/docker-compose.yml).
 This is the ONLY file you will need.
 You can create this file on your own machine by copy and pasting the content.
 - Edit `BASE_URL` to match your domain name or IP address.
+- Edit `SECRET_KEY` with random value.
+You can generate it by `openssl rand -hex 64`.

 Download the docker-compose.yml: